Bastian-Kuhn/flask-admin/doc/advanced.rst

   if __name__ == '__main__':
       admin = Admin(app)

-      # 'db' is PyMongo database object
-      admin.add_view(UserView(db['users']))
+      admin.add_view(UserView(User))

 On top of that you can add sortable columns, filters, text search, etc.

-For more, check the :class:`~flask_admin.contrib.pymongo` API documentation.
-Or look at the pymongo example at https://github.com/pallets-eco/flask-admin/tree/master/examples/pymongo.
+For more, check the :class:`~flask_admin.contrib.mongoengine` API documentation.
+Or look at the mongoengine example at https://github.com/pallets-eco/flask-admin/tree/master/examples/mongoengine.

 Migrating From Django
 ---------------------